php/web-doc/tutorial/local-setup.md

 ```

 ### Use PhD to build the documentation
 As previously stated, there are multiple formats PhD can build the docs, but the two most commonly used for checking changes are XHTML and PHP.
 Building the docs into PHP requires a web server to view the pages, whereas XHTML does not.
-For small changes, for example, affects only one page, building docs into XHTML is likely preferable.
+For small changes, building docs into XHTML is likely preferable.
+An example of a small change is modifying one file.
 ```
 $ php doc-base/configure.php
 $ php phd/render.php --docbook doc-base/.manual.xml --package PHP --format xhtml